 1.)
 Having a Smear Screening

-The NHS have revealed that lots of us have been ignoring our routine check-up letters and not attending our smear appointments full stop.
+The NHS has kindly revealed that lots of us have been ignoring our routine check-up letters and not attending our smear appointments full stop.
 Although it’s one of the best ways to protect yourself from cervical cancer.

 It is normal for us all to feel a bit embarrassed when having this done.
 During the appointment, the nurse will take a small sample of cells from your cervix using a small brush, which is no bigger than a normal vaginal swab.

-Interestingly, the NHS announced recently new guidelines that the HPV screen could in fact be a better initial screening tool for cervical abnormalities than a smear!
-It will now mean having the HPV screen - and only if there is any risk detected would the smear be performed.
+Interestingly, the NHS recently announced new innovative guidelines that the HPV screen could, in fact, be a better initial screening tool for cervical abnormalities than a smear!
+It will now mean having the HPV screen – and when there is any risk detected, we would then perform the full smear test.

 In addition, results are back twice as fast too, usually within just 7 days.
 So what are you waiting for?
 Get booked in now for a discrete appointment today!